-The construction manager represents the owner’s interest and provides oversight over the entire project directly for the owner.
+The CM represents the owner’s interest and provides oversight over the entire project directly for the owner.
 His/her mandate is to work with all parties to deliver the project on time, at or under budget, and to the owner’s expected standard of quality, scope, and function.

-A 2013 study by McGraw-Hill Construction and supported by the CMAA Foundation showed that using professional CM saved money, avoided or mitigated problems, and produced higher quality results for owners.
+A 2013 study by McGraw-Hill Construction and supported by the CMAA Foundation showed that using professional CMs saved money, avoided or mitigated problems, and produced higher quality results for owners.

 Professional CMs use industry-standard practices to manage projects successfully.
-The CM Body of Knowledge and Standards of Practice address all six areas of CM services: schedule, cost, safety, quality, function, and scope.
+The CM Body of Knowledge and Standards of Practice address all six areas of construction management services: schedule, cost, safety, quality, function, and scope.